Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 results in the inventory only gathering information on compute hosts and ignoring other instance types deployed within the compartment.Rerun the test.

-Our example shows the single control node instance as a listing of inventory groups designated by the
+Our example shows the compute instances available within the compartment as a listing of inventory groups designated by the

 @